undisbeliever/terrific-audio-driver/docs/mml-syntax.md

 This audio engine was designed to be simple, to that effect the following limitations apply:

- * Only 6 channels can be used for music.
-2 channels are dedicated to sound effects.
+ * Song channels `G` and `H` are also used for sound effects.
+    * When a sound effect is playing, song channels `G` and/or `H` will be ducked (temporally muted).
+    * The sound effects window (SFX button or Menu > Audio > Sound Effects) can be used to test how channel ducking affects the song.
  * To prevent popping, there needs to be a 8 millisecond delay between key-off and key-on events.
 This is accomplished by:
     * Setting a minimum tick-clock of 8ms.
     * Subtracting a single tick from every non-slurred note and adding a 1-tick rest after a key-off event.